RugbyZug/ML-Handson-Datasphere/README.md

 # 🚀 ML-/ Datasphere Hands-On Workshop: Unleashing the Power of Machine Learning with SAP HANA & Python 🐍

 ## 🌟 Description
-Welcome to this immersive ML-/ Datasphere Hands-On Workshop, brought to you in collaboration with SAP!
+Welcome to this immersive ML-/ Datasphere Hands-On Workshop, brought to you by your SWISS SAP Team!
 Whether you're joining us on-site or virtually, this repository is your treasure trove of knowledge.
 Dive deep into the intricacies of Machine Learning as we guide you through a Python Client for SAP HANA and explore the limitless possibilities with SAP Datasphere.

 ## 🛠️ Requirements
 Before you embark on this enlightening journey, there are a few prerequisites to take care of.
 Don't worry, we've got you covered with a comprehensive guide, which you can find below.

 ## 📚 Material Organization
-The workshop material is organized into a sequence of interactive exercises, each encapsulated in its own Jupyter Notebook.
+The workshop material is organized into a sequence of interactive exercises, each encapsulated in its own Jupyter Notebook respective Markdown file.
 Navigate through these notebooks as you would through a storybook, each chapter revealing new facets of Machine Learning and SAP technologies.

 ## 🧭 How to Follow the Exercises
 Finished an exercise ahead of time?
 Fantastic!
 But hold your horses 🐎— instead of rushing to the next exercise, take a moment to delve deeper into what you've just learned.
 Experiment, explore, and perhaps even discover something new!
 This way, we all stay in sync and enrich our learning experience through collective reflection and discussion.